bonda29/Learn-To-Code-2.0/README.md

 ![env file example.png](img%2Fenv%20file%20example.png)

+# We use azure to store our database.
+In order to have access to the db you need to send your public ip address to us so we can add it to the firewall rules.
+## send your public ip address to: bondableglobe10@gmail.com

 ## Introduction

 Welcome to the backend of "Learn to Code".
 This application provides a platform for users to access educational